psychbruce/bruceR/README.md

 ## Citation

 -   Bao, H.-W.-S. (2021). *bruceR: Broadly useful convenient and efficient R functions*. <https://CRAN.R-project.org/package=bruceR>
-    -   *Note*: This is the original citation format.
-Please refer to the information when you `library(bruceR)` for the APA-7 format of your installed version.
+    -   *Note*: This is the original citation.
+Please refer to the information when you `library(bruceR)` for the APA-7 format of the version you installed.

 ## User Guide